 - Cultural disconnection

 - Low educational completion

-Additionally, rural residents smoke more cigarettes, weigh more, and even report lower seatbelt use (all categorized as risky behavior by the Centers for Disease Control, or CDC).
-When combined with comparatively higher rates of its population living in poverty, limited access to healthcare, and the reduced likelihood of carrying health insurance, it is not surprising that rural residents have shorter lifespans.
-The spread of substance abuse in rural areas can also be linked to a number of changing aspects of American society, including inflation, shrinking rural populations, inadequate access to treatment, and overall less leisure time.
+Additionally, rural residents smoke more cigarettes, weigh more, and even report lower seatbelt use — all categorized as risky behavior by the Centers for Disease Control and Prevention (CDC).
+When these behaviors are combined with comparatively higher rates of the population living in poverty, limited access to healthcare, and a reduced likelihood of carrying health insurance, it is not surprising to see that rural residents have shorter lifespans.
+The spread of substance abuse in rural areas can also be linked to a number of changing aspects of American society, including inflation, shrinking rural populations, inadequate access to treatment, and less overall leisure time.

 Rural Substance Abuse Statistics

 49.5% of patients at rural addiction treatment centers reported the primary abuse of alcohol.